 The Hotel Raphael welcomes guests with luxurious rooms, complete with all of the amenities you could need or want.
 Boasting parquet floors and gorgeous marble bathrooms that come with robes and slippers, you can get spoiled quickly here.

 Combine that with air conditioning (so important during the hot Roman summers), free wired internet, you might not want to leave your room.
-That would be silly though because then you would be missing all of the historic attractions in Rome that are only steps away.
+That would be silly though because then you would be missing all of the ruins in Rome that are only steps away.

 The wonderful city of Rome is right outside your door when you stay at the Hotel Raphael.